omerh18/STORM/README.md

 **Setup:** STORM first converts raw input STIs series data into multivariate time series (MTS) representation.

-**Map:** Converted MTS are then discretized into equally-sized blocks.
+**Map:** Converted MTS are then partitioned into equally-sized blocks.
 Each block is independently transformed into a uniform latent space via a common, desired Rocket (Dempster et al. 2020) variant for MTS used as a base transformation in STORM.
 Through Rocket’s transformation, global properties can be extracted from the converted MTS.
 That is, however, limited to the scope of a single block, which also allows for the better capturing of local classification-informative aspects of the input series.